Sauna: Modern saunas

-In a typical Finnish sauna, the temperature of the air, the room and the benches are above the dew point even when water is thrown on the hot stones and vaporised.
+In a typical Finnish sauna, the temperature of the air, the room, and the benches are above the dew point even when water is thrown on the hot stones and vaporized.
 Thus, they remain dry.
 In contrast, the sauna bathers are at about 60-80 C, which is below the dew point, so that water is condensed on the bathers' skin.
 This process releases heat and makes the steam feel hot.

 Finer control over the perceived temperature can be achieved by choosing a higher-level bench for those wishing for a hotter experience, or a lower-level bench for a more moderate temperature.
 A good sauna has a relatively small temperature gradient between the various seating levels.
 Doors need to be kept closed and used quickly to maintain the temperature and to keep the steam inside.

-Some North American, Western European, Japanese, Russian, and South African public sport centres and gyms include sauna facilities.
+Some North American, Western European, Japanese, Russian, and South African public sport center and gyms include sauna facilities.
 They may also be present at public and private swimming pools.
-As an additional facility, a sauna may have one or more jacuzzis.
+As an additional facility, a sauna may have one or more jacuzzi.
 In some spa centers, there are the so-called special "snow rooms," also known as cold saunas or cryotherapy.
-Operating at a temperature of -110 C, the user is in the sauna for a period of only about 3 minutes.
+Operating at a temperature of -110 C, the user is in the sauna for only about three minutes.

 According to the Guinness Book of World Records, the world's largest sauna is the Koi Sauna in the Thermen & Badewelt Sinsheim, Germany.
-It measures 166 square meters, holds 150 people and sports a koi aquarium.
+It measures 166 square meters, holds 150 people, and sports a koi aquarium.
 The title may now belong to Cape East Spa in Haparanda, Sweden, which also holds 150 people but is more spacious.

-However, in Czeladz, south Poland, there is now a sauna for 300 people, sporting light shows, theatre and needing several sauna masters.
+However, in Czeladz, south Poland, there is now a sauna for 300 people, sporting light shows, theatre, and several sauna masters.